auxoncorp/modality-trace-recorder-plugin/README.md

   - `disable-control-plane` — Disable sending control plane commands to the target.
 By default, `CMD_SET_ACTIVE` is sent on startup and shutdown to start and stop tracing on the target.
   - `restart` — Send a stop command before a start command to reset tracing on the target.
   - `connect-timeout` — Specify a connection timeout.
 Accepts durations like "10ms" or "1minute 2seconds 22ms".
-  - `remote` — The remote address and port to connect to.
+  - `remote` — The remote TCP server URL or `address:port` to connect to.
 The default is `127.0.0.1:8888`.

 ### ITM Collector Section